Basilica of St. Mary (Alexandria, Virginia)

-The Basilica of Saint Mary in the Old Town Old and Historic District, of Alexandria, Virginia, (United States) and is a minor basilica and parish church of the Roman Catholic Diocese of Arlington in Virginia.
-The Basilica of Saint Mary is the oldest Roman Catholic church in the Commonwealth of Virginia.
-It was founded in 1795 by the Very Reverend Francis Ignatius Neale, then the president of Georgetown University (then known as Georgetown College), in present-day western Washington, D.C.
+The Basilica of Saint Mary is a Catholic minor basilica and parish church of the Diocese of Arlington in the Old Town Old and Historic District, of Alexandria, Virginia, United States.
+The Basilica of Saint Mary is the oldest Catholic parish in Virginia.
+It was founded in 1795 by the Francis Neale, then the president of Georgetown University (then known as Georgetown College).

 On December 6, 2017, Pope Francis designated the parish church as a minor basilica.
 The decision was announced on January 15, 2018, and the basilica held its inauguration Mass on September 8, 2018.

+The church houses the venerated 19th century image of Our Lady of Immaculate Conception, which was enthroned in 1895 during the centennial celebration as a parish.
+In line of the 230th founding anniversary of the church, the image was given an episcopal coronation on 8 December 2024 by His Excellency, Most Reverend Michael Francis Burbidge, Bishop of the Diocese of Arlington.

 First church

 On March 17, 1788, George Washington's former Aide-de-Camp Lt.
 Colonel John Fitzgerald hosted a dinner for prominent Maryland and Virginia citizens at his home in Alexandria, hoping to raise building funds for the first permanent Catholic parish in the Commonwealth.
 It is asserted by the church that verified documentation from the period exists to prove that General George Washington himself made a contribution to the fund, an amount equivalent to approximately $1,200 today.
 Two individuals agreed to donate a portion of the land at Church and South Washington Streets, then just outside the Alexandria city limits, to the church.
 They were Thornton Alexander, heir to the founder of the City of Alexandria John Alexander and Colonel Robert T. Hooe, one of Adams' "midnight appointments" made during the final days of his administration that led to Marbury v.
 Madison.

 The first brick structure, built at Church and South Washington Streets, was known as the Church of Saint Mary.
 The chapel's cornerstone was laid in 1795, and work continued in 1796, according to letters from Archbishop John Carroll, S.J. of Baltimore.

 At the church, there is a plaque which states:In grateful acknowledgement of their aid in establishing this church the three trees to the north of this stone have been dedicated as follows to General George Washington as subscriber to the building, Colonel John Fitzgerald, his favorite aide de camp, as the collector of the building fund, Colonel Robert Hooe, mayer of Alexandria, as the donor of the acre of land.